Last updated: May 26, 2026

 | ACP | Ended on June 1, 2024 | No active ACP tablet discount |

-| Lifeline | Active | Service discount; some providers may add a tablet |
+| Lifeline | Active | Service discount; some providers may add a tablet offer |

 | SNAP or EBT | Active qualifying program | Can help prove Lifeline eligibility |